ancarda/tls-redirector/README.md

 ### Features

  * Can run as an unprivileged user by use of systemd activation sockets.
- * Requires no disk access, making sandboxing trivial.
+ * Possible to run without any disk access, making sandboxing trivial.
  * IP address traffic (usually by crawlers) is dropped.
+ * Can serve your .well-known/acme-challenge directory.

 ### Possible Caveats